Collz-0702/ColleenBrownRealDecoyQA/README.md

 ```
 npx cypress open
 ```
-And run test suites present.
-The email address for Authentication test 1 will have to be changed if the test is being ran more than once.
-If at anytime the test may fail(flaky) refresh the test using the refresh button at the top right hand corner in the Cypress GUI
+If at anytime the test may fail(flaky) refresh the test using the refresh button at the top right hand corner in the Cypress GUI or clear the chrome browser history in the Cypress GUI

 ## Acknowledgement
 Thanks to the Management and team at RealDecoy for considering me for this position.
-##Points to Note
-The CI/CD pipeline challenge was attempted.

 ## Project Status
 Completed to meet the requirements of the assignment.